-Changing SELinux mode on your Android is no more pain.
-Follow this guide to easily set SELinux Permissive on your rooted Android device using a new tool – The SELinux Switch.
+Changing SELinux mode on your Android device is no more pain.
+In this guide, we will show you how to easily set SELinux Permissive on your rooted Android device using The SELinux Switch app.

 Set SELinux Permissive using The SELinux Switch

-The SELinux Switch is a new tool for Android power users to switch SELinux mode on their devices.
+The SELinux Switch is a utility app for Android power-users to help them switch SELinux mode on their devices.
 Since Android natively comes with SELinux Enforcing, you can use this simple, yet very effective tool/app to set SELinux Permissive.
 It has been developed by XDA Senior Member – Ibuprophen, who previously brought SELinuxToggler to the public.

 So why a new app?
 SELinuxToggler was self-sufficient and did the job well.

 The major reason behind the new app was that SELinuxToggler was using the same package name(com.mrbmic.selinux) as that of SELinuxModeChanger (Developed by MrBIMC).
 And now since the latter is not under active development anymore, Ibuprophen decided to support the community with his own work from the scratch.

 The developer has lately been spending a lot of time in updating the app and making it compatible with the latest Android versions including Android Pie.